sheltermanager/asm3/doc/manual/animalcontrol.rst

 Trap Loans
 ----------

-ASM can keep track of traps loaned to people along with deposit amounts (if your shelter does trap rental, you can also use the payments tab to track rental payments).
-Active trap loans can be viewed from the menu and a trap loan tab will appear on each person record.
+ASM can keep track of traps or equipment loaned to people along with deposit amounts (if your shelter does trap/equipment rental, you can also use the payments tab to track rental payments).
+Active loans can be viewed from the menu and a trap loan tab will appear on each person record.

 .. image:: images/trap_loan.png